Elvis Loveless: Politics

 Before being elected, Loveless worked for then-MHA Oliver Langdon.
 He had previously contested the district in the 2007 provincial election losing to PC candidate Tracey Perry.

 Loveless was elected to the House of Assembly in the 2019 election and was one of only two Liberals (alongside Sarah Stoodley) elected for the first time.

 On August 19, 2020, Loveless was appointed Minister of Fisheries, Forestry, and Agriculture in the Furey government.

 Loveless was re-elected in the 2021 provincial election.
 He was appointed Minister of Transportation and Infrastructure.
-On June 14, 2023, he was again appointed Minister of Fisheries, Forestry, and Agriculture.
+On June 14, 2023, Loveless was again appointed Minister of Fisheries, Forestry, and Agriculture.
 On July 19, 2024, he was appointed as Minister of Digital Government and Service Newfoundland and Labrador and Minister Responsible for the Office of the Chief Information Officer.

 In the 2025 Liberal Party of Newfoundland and Labrador leadership election, Loveless endorsed John Hogan.
 On May 9, 2025, he was appointed Minister of Transportation and Infrastructure.

 Loveless was re-elected in the 2025 Newfoundland and Labrador general election.

+On May 21, 2026, Loveless was entangled in a shouting match with Government House Leader Lloyd Parrott in the House of Assembly, with spillovers outside the House.
+On May 25, Speaker Paul Lane deemed both Loveless's and Parrott's behavior "unacceptable"; both ministers were made to withdraw from the House.